Vancouver offers a wide range of places to learn about history, culture, science, the arts, nature and everything, including food and enjoying life.

 - Forbidden Vancouver Walking Tours – guided walking tours in downtown Vancouver.

 - H.R.
 MacMillan Space Centre – learn about space and the stars.

 - Museum of Anthropology – at the University of British Columbia.

 - Museum of Vancouver – profiles the history of Vancouver.

-- Pacific National Exhibition (PNE) – mostly just rides, carnival activities and music, but also educational exhibits featuring animals and farming.
+- Pacific National Exhibition (PNE) – mostly just rides, carnival activities and music, but also educational exhibits featuring animals and farming in the summer.

 - Science World – educational IMAX Theatre shows and lots to learn about science.

-- Vancouver Aquarium – home to beluga whales, sea otters, and a million fish to look at and learn about.
+- The Vancouver Aquarium – home to sea otters, and a million fish to look at and learn about.

 - Vancouver Maritime Museum – learn about the maritime history of the Pacific Northwest and Arctic.

 - Vancouver Police Museum – a museum about the history of crime and law enforcement in the City of Vancouver.